Game Preview: Condors at Stars, 5 p.m.

 REUNITED

-Ben Gleason and Jack Campbell each return to the place they started their pro careers.
-Tonight is Gleason's first game back in Cedar Park, a place he spent five seasons and 290 games.
-He has 20 points on the season, including matching his career high with nine goals.
-Campbell returns to Cedar Park for the second time and the first as a member of the Condors.
+Tonight's expected starter, Jack Campbell returns to Cedar Park for the second time and the first as a member of the Condors.
 He made 122 appearances over five seasons with the Stars after being taken in the first round of the 2010 NHL Draft.

 GRIFF GETS IT GOING

 The team's leading scorer, Seth Griffith, has enjoyed a nice stretch of late.
-He has 11 points (4g-7a) in his last seven games and five points (1g-4a) over a three-game point streak.
+With last night's power-play goal, he has 12 points (5g-7a) in his last eight games and six points (2g-4a) over a four-game point streak.

 DEEP IN THE HEART

-Bakersfield has won four of its last five with the Stars, including a 1-0-1 mark so far this season.
+Bakersfield has won five of its last six with the Stars, including a 2-0-1 mark so far this season.
 The Condors split with the Stars in Cedar Park last year.

 ROAD LIFE

-Five of the next six for the Condors are on the road and the team plays 12 games in 26 days in February.
+Four of the next five for the Condors are on the road and the team plays 11 games in the next 25 days in February.

 ON A GOOD RUN